orivelton/employee-registration/README.md

 # Employee Register

-Employee registry is an application using Angular and firebase.
+Employee registration is an application using Angular and firebase.

-You can create, edit, and delete
+You can create, edit, and delete.

 Demo: https://orivelton.github.io/employee-registration/